-The rambunctious Labrador Retriever is one of the most popular family dogs due to their winning personality and love of kids, adults, other pets… everyone.
+The Labrador is one of the most popular family dogs due to their winning personality and love of kids, adults, other pets… everyone.
 Energetic and sweet these make the ideal dog for those with a large yard.

 Height: 53cms - 61cms tall at the shoulder